josef-kaikaku/feedback-kiosk/README.md

 ### Hardware Setup

 1. **Components in the example:**
-   - **Microcontroller:** ESP32 Wroom
+   - **Microcontroller:** ESP32
    - **LED:** WS2812B LED - cut to 8 LEDs
    - **Switches:** Cherry MX Blue switches
    - **Breadboard:** Small breadboard for prototyping
    - **Buttons and Casing:** 3D printed buttons and casing (STL files available in the `hardware/` directory)

 2. **Assembly:**
-   - Connect the ESP32 Wroom to the WS2812B LED and Cherry MX Blue switches on the breadboard.
+   - Connect the ESP32 to the WS2812B LED and Cherry MX Blue switches on the breadboard.
    - Refer to the `hardware/connection_diagram.png` for detailed wiring instructions.
    - Use the 3D printed buttons and casing to house the components securely.